ISO and Image Noise

 The letters ISO come from the Greek work for "equal" (isos).
 These three letters have been adopted by the International Organization for Standardization, but ISO is not an acronym for the organization.

-If your subjects move when you take the shot, they appear blurry.
-If you're holding the camera in your hands, the entire photo is blurry (due to camera shake).
+• If you're holding the camera in your hands, the entire photo appears blurry (due to camera shake)

 Voila!
 Clear photos even in dim light - without using a flash.